marsiitr/Automatic-Number-Plate-Recognition/README.md

 ## Applications

-Shopping Malls : To keep a record of vehicles entering Toll Plaza : On highways for security reasons
-Parking Plazas : To detect and generate tax for parked vehicles automatically Educational or Government Institutions : To ensure only authorized vehicles are permitted inside
+-Shopping Malls : To keep a record of vehicles entering -Toll Plaza : On highways for security reasons -Parking Plazas : To detect and generate tax for parked vehicles automatically -Educational or Government Institutions : To ensure only authorized vehicles are permitted inside

 ## Limitations

-Restrictions on Camera's Field Of View , Resolution an Frame Rate .
+-Restrictions on Camera's Field Of View , Resolution an Frame Rate .
-A better OCR trained on strong GPU's will give better results .
+-A better OCR trained on strong GPU's will give better results .

 ## Future Improvement

-Developments in ML and DL can give more precise and accurate outputs .
+-Developments in ML and DL can give more precise and accurate outputs .
-Reduction in size of camera and microprocessor can save space .
+-Reduction in size of camera and microprocessor can save space .

 ## Team Members
 1. [Atharva Karanjgaokar](https://github.com/atharva2702)